 Data load costslink

-Whether you are self-hosting MySQL or using a managed service, you will not be charged extra when we load data into your warehouse.
+Whether you are self-hosting MySQL or using a managed service, you will not be charged extra when we load data into your destination.